-- You do not qualify for innocent spouse relief, or relief by separation of liability, or relief from liability arising from community property law. - The IRS determines that it is unfair to hold you liable for the understatement of tax taking into account all the facts and circumstances. - You and your spouse did not transfer assets to one another as a part of a fraudulent scheme. - Your spouse did not transfer assets to you for the main purpose of avoiding tax or the payment of tax. - You did not file your return with the intent to commit fraud.
+- You do not qualify for innocent spouse relief, relief by separation of liability, or relief from liability arising from community property law. - The IRS determines that it is unfair to hold you liable for the understatement of tax taking into account all the facts and circumstances. - You and your spouse (or former spouse) did not transfer assets to one another as a part of a fraudulent scheme. - Your spouse (or former spouse) did not transfer assets to you for the main purpose of avoiding tax or the payment of tax. - You did not file or fail to file your return with the intent to commit fraud. - You did not pay the tax.
+However, see Refunds, earlier under Equitable Relief, for exceptions. - The income tax liability for which you seek relief is attributable to your spouse (or former spouse) with whom you filed the joint return.
+See exceptions to this condition under Conditions for Getting Equitable Relief, earlier.